 For all eligible and consenting patients, information regarding demographic data (age, gender, body mass index [BMI], education, marital status, occupation, income, health insurance), dialysis duration, primary disease, co-morbidities, current medication, and history of PD-related peritonitis will be recorded.
-Baseline biochemistry indices (including blood routine, serum creatinine, albumin, alanine transaminase, lipids, electrolytes, parathyroid hormone, and serum 25(OH)D levels), dialysis adequacy (including urea clearance index [Kt/V] and creatinine clearance rate [Ccr]) and inflammatory biomarkers (interleukin-6, plasminogen activator inhibitor-1) will be evaluated.
+Baseline biochemistry indices (including blood routine, serum creatinine, albumin, alanine transaminase, electrolytes and serum 25(OH)D levels), dialysis adequacy (including urea clearance index [Kt/V] and creatinine clearance rate [Ccr]) and inflammatory biomarkers (interleukin-6, plasminogen activator inhibitor-1) will be evaluated.
 After randomization, the assigned treatment should be recorded in detail.

 Follow-up and Outcomes Evaluation

 All participants are planned to be followed-up for 12 months, with clinic visits every month.
 During the follow-up, clinical information including self-reported symptoms, and physical examination will be gathered.
 Biochemistry indices (including serum 25(OH)D level) and dialysis adequacy will be evaluated every three months.
 Participants will be evaluated for compliance by weighing residual liquid vitamin D3 every month.
 All outcomes and adverse events will be recorded.
 Please refer to the following sections for detailed outcomes and adverse events.